 Think ahead when doing taxes!
 Your 2012 contribution could be made today, and you’d have until Oct 15, 2013 to potentially recharacterize the conversion!
 That’s 18 months of downside risk protection!
 Looking at that red bar, who wants to pay that red bar of taxes when you don’t have to?

-Now instead of paying $1,250 in taxes on income that is now only $2,500 because of market losses, you have $2,500 of income that is deductible, which saves you $625, a net savings in taxes of $1,875.
+Now instead of paying $1,250 in taxes on income that is now only $2,500 because of market losses, you have $2,500 of income that is deductible, which saves you $625, a net savings in taxes of $1,875 using a simple tax calculator.
 The government almost pays back your losses in tax credits!
 It’s even better than a government job, because you don’t have to work!
 Even if it was a non-deductible traditional IRA, the benefit is that the recharacterization lets you harvest some of those losses (which you normally can NOT do in IRAs).
 Non-deductible in the above example still lets you save the $625 in taxes paid on a losing investment.

 You do want to do this immediately and with separate accounts each time.
 By this I mean set up a new traditional IRA, and convert it into its own Roth IRA.
 Don’t covert it into an existing Roth IRA.
 This is a pain, but it gets around IRS rules making you convert or recharacterize taxable and non-taxable portions of an IRA pro-rata, and relieves you of the burden of potentially calculating gains or losses in either account again.
 You report a re-characterization to your trustee and on form 8606 to the IRS, then file an amended tax return with the additional label of “Filed pursuant to section 301.9100-2” on the return.
 See IRS publication 590 for more details on recharacterization.